NVIDIA/bionemo-framework/docs/docs/user-guide/getting-started/next-steps.md

 ```bash
 ./launch.sh download
 ```

-This will download all models to the `workspace/bionemo/models` directory.
-Optionally, you may persist the models by copying them to your mounted workspace, so that they need not be redownloaded each time.
+This command will download all models to the `workspace/bionemo/models` directory.
+Optionally, you may persist the models by copying them to your mounted workspace, so that they need not be re-downloaded each time.

 ## Directory Structure